 Survey Minimum Sample Size Calculator

-Developing a survey and ensuring you have a valid response on which you can base your business decisions requires quite a bit of expertise.
-First, you have to ensure that your questions are asked in a manner that doesn't bias the response.
+Developing a survey and ensuring you have a valid response to base your business decisions on requires quite a bit of expertise.
+First, ensure your questions are phrased so they don’t bias the response.
 Second, you have to ensure that you survey enough people to get a statistically valid result.

 How Does Sampling Work?

-Sampling is a process of selecting a subset of individuals from a larger population in order to make inferences about the characteristics of the whole population.
+Sampling is the process of selecting a subset of individuals from a larger population to make inferences about the characteristics of the whole population.
 It is often used in research studies and polls to gather data and make predictions about a population.

 Several different methods of sampling can be used, including:

-1. Simple random sampling: This involves selecting a sample from the population using a random method, such as randomly selecting names from a list or using a random number generator.
+- Simple random sampling: This involves selecting a sample from the population at random, such as by randomly selecting names from a list or using a random number generator.
 This ensures that every member of the population has an equal chance of being selected for the sample.

-2. Stratified sampling involves dividing the population into subgroups (strata) based on certain characteristics and then selecting a random sample from each stratum.
-This ensures that the sample is representative of the different subgroups within the population.
+- Stratified sampling involves dividing the population into subgroups (strata) based on specific characteristics, then selecting a random sample from each stratum.
+This ensures that the sample is representative of the population’s subgroups.

-It is important to choose the appropriate sampling method based on the characteristics of the population and the research question being studied.
+It is important to choose the appropriate sampling method based on the population’s characteristics and the research question being studied.

 Confidence Level versus Error Margin